 In their first meeting since the introduction of the new Ross Trust Strategy, the Trustees committed more than $1 million worth of grants over the next three years, to benefit Victorians across the state.

-The second responsive grant was awarded to the Alliance for Gambling Reform to train Champions for Change who will be part of a wider campaign for legislative reform in Victoria to prevent and reduce gambling harm.
+The Trustees also supported a grant for the development of CEOs in the not for profit sector, particularly those working in disability, the Indigenous sector and rural and regional locations, to help maximise their impact.
+Also supported was a grant to the Alliance for Gambling Reform to train Champions for Change who will be part of a wider campaign for legislative reform in Victoria to prevent and reduce gambling harm.

 Ross Trust Smart Grants are open for applications at all times.
 A summary of the grants approved in August 2019 is below and we will bring you stories about each of these projects as they unfold.